 The Italy Elective Residency Visa (Residenza Elettiva), also known as the Italy Retirement Visa, is a type of long-term visa that allows non-EU citizens to live in Italy without working.
-The Elective Residency Visa for Italy is intended for individuals or families who have reliable passive income like pensions, investment returns, rental income, or savings and want to enjoy life in Italy without needing employment or making a large investment.
+It’s intended for individuals or families who have reliable passive income like pensions, investment returns, rental income, or savings, and want to enjoy life in Italy without needing employment or making a large investment.

-Foreign nationals should not be working in their home country or Italy, as this visa strictly prohibits employment.
+Foreign nationals should not work in their home country or in Italy, as this visa strictly prohibits employment.
 It’s a residency solution for those who are already financially independent and do not need to work to maintain their lifestyle.
+This program is especially attractive to individuals or families who want to retire in Italy without having to invest in property or a business to obtain a visa.

 - Live in Italy full-time: This visa is designed for people who genuinely want to live in Italy year-round.
 If you’re looking for the best places to retire in Italy, this visa allows you to establish residency by spending at least 183 days per year in the country to maintain your status.